VolkovLabs/business-forms/README.md

 ### Requirements

-- **Grafana 8.3+**, **Grafana 9.0+** is required for version 3.X.
+- **Grafana 8.5+**, **Grafana 9.0+** is required for version 2.X.
-- **Grafana 8.0+** is required for version 2.X.
+- **Grafana 8.0+** is required for version 1.X.

 ## Getting Started

-Data Manipulation panel is under development and not included in the Grafana Marketplace yet.
-It can be installed manually from our private repository or downloaded directly from the GitHub repository:
+Data Manipulation panel is not included in the Grafana Marketplace.
+It can be installed manually from our Private Repository or downloaded directly from the GitHub repository:

 ```bash
 grafana-cli --repo https://volkovlabs.io/plugins plugins install volkovlabs-form-panel